-When drugs which are injected into the muscle, absorption takes place in the subcutaneous layer and is not as dependent on the chemical nature of the drug.
-Once the drug has been absorbed in the stomach and gut to make its way to the bloodstream.
+When drugs are injected into the muscle, absorption takes place in the subcutaneous layer and is not as dependent on the chemical nature of the drug.
+Once the drug has been absorbed in the stomach and gut it makes its way to the bloodstream.
 The blood then distributes these chemicals into the fluids in and around cells by binding to plasma proteins.

-During distribution the drug is distributed by the blood to the necessary and targeted tissues and cells throughout the body in an effort to metabolise the drug.
-The body modifies the drug during metabolisation in order to make it easier to excrete which is the final step in pharmacokinetics.
+During distribution, the drug is distributed by the blood to the necessary and targeted tissues and cells throughout the body to metabolise the drug.
+The body modifies the drug during metabolisation to make it easier to excrete which is the final step in pharmacokinetics.
 The drug goes through a biotransformation in the liver after which it can be eliminated or excreted easily through bile, urine and faeces.

 The Stages of Pharmacokinetics (ADME):